Aura67/Switch-Firmware/README.md

 - 7: check your Firmware in system settings
 - 8: Enjoy

+## Note: Before you update your CFW with my last releases, check first whether it has support or whether it needs new support!
+- If you need help Updating then you can either join my Discord [Discord](https://discord.gg/Kz78AQhBQw/) or you can open an issue.
+But Discord is easier!

 ## WHAT IS SYSMMC / EMUMMC / STOCK
 - STOCK is OFW.
 It is the actual factory firmware that comes from the factory
 - SYSMMC is OFW with patches or CFW.
 You can run homebrews on it but do not install game backups on this